Managers: How to have break-out, outstanding Teams. #1

 You need to understand your financial situation.

 How much does each Team cost?
-Typically, total cost is around $1 million per year.
+Typically, total cost is around $1 million per year for 7 people in North America.
 That is about $40,000 per 2 week Sprint.

 You also need an estimate of the Business Value delivered in a year.

-A reasonable starting estimate is that the NPV of the product built in that year is $3 million from the 3-5 future years of the product, discounted back to the present value today.
+A reasonable starting estimate is that the NPV of the product built in that year is $3 million – based on the NPV over 3-5 future years of the product, discounted back to the present value today.

 Thus, if we only double the BV delivered (on average per Team), that is worth a reasonable investment to obtain that.